plumier/plumier/.docs/route-generation-cheat-sheet.md

 ## Basic Route (No Route Override)

-Basic route will only defined http method of the route, route will be constructed using controller name and action name
+Basic route will only defined http method of the route, route will be constructed using controller name (omit controller word) and action name

 ```typescript
 export class AnimalController {